netxms/netxms-doc/admin/web-services-monitoring.rst

       }
    ]

-Form this JSON we want to get separate DCI with each object, that will collect status if exist and will set status to Ofline if object does not contain status parameter.
+Form this JSON document we want to get a separate DCI for each object.
+We will collect status if exist and will set status to Ofline if the object does not contain status parameter.

-DCI will have next configuration:
+The DCI will have the following configuration:

    * Instance discovery method: Web Service
    * Web service request: WebService1:[.[].name]

-     This will create array with names, each name will be takes as an instance:
+     This will create an array with names.
+Each name will be taken as an instance:

           .. code-block:: json